fedorenchik/PlanetVim/.vim/pack/apps/opt/vimspector/README.md

 ## Changing the terminal size

-The terminal is typically created as a vertical split to the righ of the code window, and that window is re-used for subsequent terminal buffers.
+The terminal is typically created as a vertical split to the right of the code window, and that window is re-used for subsequent terminal buffers.
 The following control the sizing of the terminal window used for debuggee input/output when using Vim's built-in terminal.